mlewis7127/qldbguide/content/docs/introduction/getting-started.md

 You can also create a ledger directly via the AWS Command Line Interface (CLI), using the createLedger call.
 With this, you must specify a ledger name and a permissions mode.
 The only permissions mode currently supported is ALLOW_ALL

 {{< codeblock "language-shell" >}}
-aws qldb create-ledger --name <ledger-name> --permissions-mode ALLOW_ALL --tags name=qldb-guide
+aws qldb create-ledger --name qldb-guide --permissions-mode ALLOW_ALL
 {{< /codeblock  >}}

 When you create a ledger, deletion protection is enabled by default.
 This is a feature in QLDB that prevents ledgers from being deleted by any user.
 You can disable deletion protection on ledger creation by using the `--no-deletion-protection` parameter.